hajimen/cefpython/README.md

 This is a quick hack to run cefpython3 on Python 3.12 (and 3.10, 3.11) Windows x86-64.

+Now I have a better option for Python 3.12 and later.
+See [cef-capi-py](https://github.com/hajimen/cef-capi-py).

 # CEF Python

 Table of contents: